The Lion King Jr.

 Yearbook Club

-The Yearbook Club is open to seventh- and eighth-grade students interested in compiling the annual school yearbook.
-Meetings are held monthly in the early part of the year but increase to weekly as deadlines approach.
-The club is overseen by two faculty members, and students have the opportunity to learn the many components of putting together a keepsake that documents the life of the school.
+Yearbook club is open to seventh- and eighth-grade students interested in creating this annual school publication.
+Meetings are held during lunch period starting in November.
+Students have the opportunity to learn the many components of putting together a keepsake that documents the life of the school.

-Contact the instructor or Lara Roach in the school office for more information.
+Contact the instructor or Danielle Laws in the school office for more information.